python-trio/async_generator/README.rst

 This library generally follows `PEP 525
 <https://www.python.org/dev/peps/pep-0525/>`__ semantics ("as seen in
-Python 3.6!"), except that it doesn't currently support the ``sys.{get,set}_asyncgen_hooks`` garbage collection API.
-The main reason for this is that officially, only built-in generators are allowed to use that, and that's not us.
+Python 3.6!"), except that it adds ``yield from`` support, and it doesn't currently support the ``sys.{get,set}_asyncgen_hooks`` garbage collection API.
+There are two main reasons for this: (a) it doesn't exist on Python 3.5, and (b) even on 3.6, only built-in generators are supposed to use that API, and that's not us.
 In any case, you probably shouldn't be relying on garbage collection for async generators – see `this discussion
 <https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/#cleanup-in-generators-and-async-generators>`__